Ralph Adams Cram: Career

 Cram and business partner Charles Wentworth started business in Boston in April 1889 as Cram and Wentworth.
 They had landed only four or five church commissions before they were joined by Bertram Goodhue in 1892 to form Cram, Wentworth and Goodhue.
 Goodhue brought an award-winning commission in Dallas (never built) and brilliant drafting skills to the Boston office.

-Wentworth died in 1897 and the firm's name changed to Cram, Goodhue & Ferguson to include draftsman Frank Ferguson.
+Wentworth died in 1897 and the firm's name changed to Cram, Goodhue & Ferguson to include draftsman Frank W. Ferguson (1861–1926).
 Cram and Goodhue complemented each other's strengths at first but began to compete, sometimes submitting two differing proposals for the same commission.
 The firm won design of the United States Military Academy at West Point in 1902, a major milestone in their career.
 They set up the firm's New York office, where Goodhue would preside, leaving Cram to operate in Boston.
 He designed the sanctuary for the First Unitarian Society in Newton which represents elements of his signature ecclesiastical style and was built in 1905.
-From 1907 to 1909 Cram was the editor of Christian Art.
+From 1907 to 1909, Cram was the editor of Christian Art.

-Cram's acceptance of the Cathedral of St. John the Divine commission in 1911 (on Goodhue's perceived territory) heightened the tension between the two.
+Cram's acceptance of the Cathedral of St. John the Divine commission in New York City in 1911 (on Goodhue's perceived territory) heightened the tension between the two.
 Architectural historians have attributed most of their projects to one partner or the other, based on the visual and compositional style, and the location.
 The Gothic Revival Saint Thomas Church was designed by them both in 1914 on Manhattan's Fifth Avenue.
 It is the last example of their collaboration, and the most integrated and strongest example of their work together.

 Goodhue began his solo career on August 14, 1913.
 Cram and Ferguson continued with major church and college commissions through the 1930s.
 Particularly important work includes the original campus of Rice University, Houston, as well as the library and first city hall of that city.
 Also notable is Cram's first church in the Boston area, All Saints, Dorchester.
 The successor firm is HDB/Cram and Ferguson of Boston.